Trams in Olomouc: Recent times

 From 1 September 2007, line 5 which led from Pavlovičky around the main train station via Tržnice to Neředín was closed.

 By the end of August 2007, a six-month reconstruction of Denisova and Pekařská streets in the city center was complete.
 The tram track bed was soundproofed using a rubber mat base and the track structure was also replaced.
 The total cost of the reconstruction amounted to CZK 105 million of which over CZK 30 million was spent on tram traction.

 In June 2012, the construction of a new 1.4 km long line began, which lead from Šantovka, through Velkomoravská Street to the intersection of Rooseveltova and Trnkova Streets in the Nové Sady district.
 This first stage with three stops (Šantovka, V Kotlině and Trnkova) was put into operation on 29 November 2013.
 The operator purchased 14 new double-sided VarioLF plus/o wagons.

 In March 2021, DPMO started the construction of the second stage of the line to Nové Sady.
 The 1.2 km long section is to be put into operation in Autumn 2022.

 Routes

 In 2022, this was the list of routes:

 Ticketing

-Passengers must buy and validate a ticket immediately after boarding a vehicle, or before entering a metro station's paid area.
-There are uniformed and plainclothes fare inspectors who randomly check passengers' tickets within the paid area; they are equipped with an inspection badge or carrier ID.
+Passengers must buy and validate a ticket immediately after boarding a vehicle.
+There are plainclothes fare inspectors who randomly check passengers' tickets within the paid area; they are equipped with an inspection badge and carrier ID.
+On night lines 50, 51, 52 the passengers are required to board through first door of the bus and show their ticket to the driver.
 Olomouc operates ticketing under one single Zone 71.
-Adult tickets cost 18 CZK (as of 1 April 2020) for a 40-minute ride on a weekday, or a 60-minute ride on weekends.
-Reduced fare of 9 CZK applies to children up to 15 years of age.
-Transport is free for children under age of 6 accompanied by an adult, and for people aged 65 and over.
+Adult tickets cost 20 CZK (as of 10 March 2024) for a 40-minute ride on a weekday, or a 60-minute ride on weekends.
+Reduced fare of 10 CZK applies to children up to 18 years of age.
+Transport is free for children under age of 6 accompanied by an adult, and for people aged 65 and over with an proof of age.
 SMS and electronic mobile phone tickets are also available.